top of page

 Wild kimchi

-Kimchi is a traditional Korean way of preserving vegtables whilst giving yourself amamzing gut-friendly bacteria.
+Kimchi is a traditional Korean way of preserving vegetables whilst giving yourself amazing gut-friendly bacteria.
 Wild food is nutrient dense, so even better for you.
-We recommend adding a mix of wild foods to your recipe but if you are not 100% sure of what you are collecting or where it is safe to forage it, you can replace these with organic vegtables and it will still be just as tasty.
+We recommend adding a mix of wild foods to your recipe but if you are not 100% sure of what you are collecting or where it is safe to forage it, you can replace these with organic vegetables and it will still be just as tasty.

 • Approximately a mixing bowl full of of wild garlic

 • Approximately a mixing bowl full of other wild edible plants including three cornered leek -(leaves, stems and flowers), navelwort (leaves and stems), magnolia (petals only), a few peeled alexanders stems, sea radish stems, a few leaves of sorrel or a few dandelion leaves.
-You can replace this this with crunchy vegtables such as carrots, chinese/napa cabbige, pakchoi, radish and spring onion.
+You can replace this this with crunchy vegetables such as carrots, Chinese/napa cabbage, pakchoi, radish and spring onion.

-1. Wash the vegtables/leaves; chop into large chunks as needed.
-Make a brine by dissolving 100g of salt to 2 litres of water, add this to the bowl of veg and use a plate to keep the vegetables submerged in the brine.
+1. Wash the vegetables/leaves; chop into large chunks as needed.
+Make a brine by dissolving 50g of salt to 1 litres of water, add this to the bowl of veg and use a plate to keep the vegetables submerged in the brine.
 Leave for an hour.

-2. Meanwhile make your paste by blending the apples, onions, honey/sugar, chilli and apple cider vinigar in a food processer/blender.
+2. Meanwhile make your paste by blending the apples, onions, ginger, honey/sugar, chilli and vinegar in a food processer/blender.

 CONTACT